NextronSystems/nextron-helper-scripts/thor-seed/README.md

 Importan: The listing above does not include the license file, which is obviously also required.

+## Use Cases

+### Microsoft Defender ATP

+We use THOR Seed with [Microsoft Defender ATP](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) as described with a very early version in this [blog post](https://www.nextron-systems.com/2020/01/07/thor-integration-into-windows-defender-atp/).

 ## Helpful Hints

 ### Execution